-A great Tennessee road trip is to take Route 1 and travel leisurely from Memphis to Bristol.
-You'll experience the music, history, people and food that make Tennessee so special.
+Along Route 1, you'll experience the music, history, people and food that make Tennessee so special.
 Here are some special spots you can experience from Nashville to Sparta.
 It's time to get off the interstate and discover the off-the-beaten-path treasures of Tennessee.

 Visit Fisk University, an historically black university founded in 1866 and the oldest higher learning institute in Nashville.
 Spend some time looking at the permanent collection of more than 4,000 objects that span 300 years of art from Diego Rivera, Paul Cezanne, Pablo Picasso, Georgia O'Keeffe and Alfred Stieglitz.
 Pieces are regularly shown in permanent and temporary exhibitions in the university's Carl Van Vechten Gallery and Aaron Douglas Gallery.

 Cedars of Lebanon State Park is 1,139 acres of hiking trails weaving through cedar forests, disc golf and horseback riding.
-Explore 12.5 miles of horseback riding trails and hundreds of miles of forestry fire trails in the joining State Forest.
+Explore 12.5 miles of horseback riding trails and see some of Tennessee State Parks' most iconic park architecture.
 Stretch your legs on the Hidden Springs Trail, a 4.2-mile trail that averages about 2.5 hours to complete.
 While hiking, you'll see cedar woodlands, oak-hickory forests and glades.
 Listen for the sounds of water through limestone passages of the deep round sinkhole, for which the trail is named.
+Set up camp at one of the 87 campsites that include Wifi, picnic tables, three bathhouses, grills and water and electric hookups.
+Full-furnished cabins with queen-sized and king-sized beds, kitchen, living area and great views of nature are also available.

 Experience village life by walking through 55 buildings of 1700s life at Fiddlers Grove Historic Village.
 See where people lived in a one-room log cabin.
 You can see a blacksmith's shop, small church, a doctor's office and the buggy he used to make house calls, a cobbler's shop, a sheriff's office, drug store, 1700s log cabin and so much more.
 Visit the general store for a drink and a snack.